 - Principle 3 - Establish critical limit(s).

-- Principle 4 - Determine a system to monitor control of CCPs
+- Principle 4 - Determine a system to monitor the control of CCPs

 - Principle 5 - Establish the corrective action where a Critical Control Point is not under control.

-- Principle 6 - Establish procedure for verification to confirm that the Hazard Analysis Critical Control Point system is working effectively
+- Principle 6 - Establish a procedure for verification to confirm that the Hazard Analysis Critical Control Point system is working effectively

 - Principle 7 - Establish documentation containing all rules & procedures to record appropriate principles and their application.

 Contaminants, heavy metals, naturally occurring toxic substances, etc

-No food article may contain any pollutant, naturally occurring toxic substances or toxins or hormone or heavy metals in extra of such quantities as may be described by regulations.
+No food article may contain any pollutant, naturally occurring toxic substances or toxins or hormones or heavy metals in extra of such quantities as may be described by regulations.

 Antibiotic residues and microbiological counts, veterinary drugs residues, pesticides,

-- No food article shall contain insecticides or pesticides residues, veterinary drugs residues, pharmacologically active substances, antibiotic residues, solvent residues, and micro-biological counts in surplus of such lenience limit as may be agreed as per rules & regulations.
+- No food article shall contain insecticides or pesticide residues, veterinary drugs residues, pharmacologically active substances, antibiotic residues, solvent residues, and micro-biological counts in surplus of such lenience limit as may be agreed as per rules & regulations.

 - No insecticide shall be used directly on food articles except fumigants registered and approved under the Insecticides Act, 1968 (46 of 1968).